Quality Metrics Explanations

 - Regularly maintaining equipment to avoid breakdowns and trailer rejections

 - Overbooking your trucks or not planning sufficient time in between shipments

 - Misreading shipment details prior to accepting a load

 - Failure to keep insurance documents up-to-date with RMIS

 - Maintaining compliance status by following FMCSA safety guidelines

 DRIVER APP USE

 App use is a unique requirement of working with Convoy, and it is just as important as arriving on time and not falling off loads.
 Carriers using the app experience better service from our operational team.
 Through the app, we respond faster to problems on loads, reduce or eliminate ETA calls, and manage immediate detention payouts without additional paperwork.

-You can check the loads impacting your score by selecting the Past Jobs tab on the main menu, and selecting the scorecard metric: APP USE.
+You can check the loads impacting your score by selecting the Profile tab, and selecting the scorecard metric: APP USE.